 Choice #1– Hire a Nanny

 The families I see that are the happiest with their caregiver situation are the families that can hire a nanny for the first year or beyond.
-Obviously budget is a consideration.
+Obviously budget is a consideration and not all families can afford a nanny.
 However, many times you can find a nanny for less than a commercial daycare.
 Even if you can do this for the first year, I would highly recommend it.
 There are many reasons why this is a highly preferable situation for a young baby.

 - First off, your baby won’t be catching one virus after another.
 Young babies in daycare are constantly sick.
 And when I say constantly I mean CONSTANTLY!
 They are sick more than they are well and this drastically affects sleep as well as everyone’s overall quality of life.